mehalter/mehalter.com/public/man/micah.1.md

         * I developed an in-house analytics tool to manage which types of employees are accessing certain sites using HTML5, CSS, and JavaScript

-    **Georgia Tech Research Institute** - _Student Research Assistant_ - _Jan 2015-May 2016_

-        * I worked on the development of a parallel, distributed stream processing library using functional programming in Scala

 **\-\-admin** _systems_

 :   Through work opportunities and personal projects, I have had extensive
     experience with the configuration, hardening, and maintenance of various Linux distributions, including:

         * Red Hat Enterprise Linux